 An Introduction to Database Systems, C.J.
 Date

 Date’s textbook provides an introduction to the database systems used in today’s industries.
-This is a great book to stay updated about current trends in database systems, to learn how to manage databases efficiently, and to see what’s on the horizon.
+This is a great book to stay updated about current trends in database systems.
+You will learn how to manage databases efficiently and see what’s on the horizon.
+This text can be an invaluable resource as you start applying what you learn towards real project work.

 SQL Queries for Mere Mortals: A Hands-On Guide to Data Manipulation in SQL, John L. Viescas and Michael J. Hernandez